The Korean Cultural Heritage Festival is a free event at Burnaby’s Swangard Stadium that showcases Korean culture, food and music in August.

 Other Information

-If you enjoy this type of event and want to experience even more Asian culture, then check out the Powell Street Festival which also takes place in August (and usually even on the same weekend).
-The Powell Street event is a 2-day Japanese-Canadian festival that’s also free and offers even more activities and food truck options.
+If you enjoy this type of event and want to experience even more Asian culture, then check out the Powell Street Festival which takes place in late July or early August.
+The Powell Street event is a two-day Japanese-Canadian festival that’s also free and offers even more activities and food truck options.